RobotOptimist/macivor/content/blog/fear-of-fouling-up.md

 description: A story about when I contributed to an OSS project.
 date: 2021-01-22
 tags: coder, developer, dotnet, oss
+image: heroes/Fear_of_Fouling_Up_eqshjl
+alttext: A key board with the title text 'Fear of Fouling Up' and the subtext 'how fear stymied my open source enthusiasm'
 ---

-<page-header title="For The Fear Of Fouling Up"></page-header>

-::: div container-center

-::: div article-container

-<picture-wrapper :legacy="false" file-name="heroes/Fear_of_Fouling_Up_eqshjl" alt-text="A key board with the title text 'Fear of Fouling Up' and the subtext 'how fear stymied my open source enthusiasm'" classes="hero-height-128"></picture-wrapper>

 ## Forewarned